-Since last week Google is blocking out users from accessing “uncertified” Android devices by blocking their Google account sign-in with an error message.
-As per latest confirmation, this is a deliberate behavior on part of Google.
+Since last week Google has been blocking out users from accessing “uncertified” Android devices by blocking their Google account sign-in with an error message.
+As per the latest confirmation, this is a deliberate behavior on the part of Google.

 According to Google’s official statement, Certified Android devices provide consistent app experiences using the Google Play Store, including security benefits by Google Play Protect.
 Some manufacturers are building and selling “uncertified” devices, and Google will take strict action against such activities.

 From the manufacturer’s point of view, the reasons for not becoming a Google Mobile Services partner would be as follows:

 - Not having to meet the security protocol.

 - Not having to meet the compatibility requirements.

 - Not undergoing necessary tests.

 - Cost-cutting and selling as much as possible in as little time as possible.

 This might also happen if the user uses a custom ROM or the device bootloader is unlocked.
 There are ways to get by these issues, but they don’t come easy.